SadanandaRP/LeadManagerAutomation/docs/Manual_Test_Cases.md

         Fill in all fields: Name ("Test Lead"), Email ("test@example.com"), Priority ("High"), Status ("New").
         Click "Submit".
         Navigate to the Dashboard/Leads List.
-    Expected Result: User is redirected to the dashboard, and "Test Lead" appears at the top of the list with all details matching the input (p.
-4).
+    Expected Result: User is redirected to the dashboard, and "Test Lead" appears at the top of the list with all details matching the input.

 2. Negative Scenarios (Validation & Error Handling)